Find Grad Schools

 29 Yearly Graduations

 The 8th most popular school in the country for compsci majors who are seeking their doctor's degree is University of Maryland - College Park.
 Roughly 40,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-For the 2020-2021 academic year, 29 doctor's degrees were handed out to compsci majors at UMCP.
-About 31% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
+During the most recent year for which we have data, 29 people received their doctor's degree in compsci from UMCP.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 5% were women.

 #9